BYRIO/krita-webdoc-zh/KritaFAQ.rst

 Krita FAQ
 #########

-This page contains common problems people have with Krita
+This page contains common problems people have with Krita.
+Note that we assume that you are using the latest version of Krita.
+Please verify that to make sure.

 .. contents::